Music and the Brain

 Overall, Music and the Brain from The Great Courses is a fascinating and accessible course that provides an in-depth look into the science of musical perception.
 Dr. Patel is an engaging and knowledgeable presenter, and the course is well-structured and easy to follow.
 Whether you're a musician, a music lover, or just curious about the workings of the human brain, this course is sure to provide you with new insights and a deeper appreciation for the power of music.

-Music and the Brain is a series that is currently running and has 1 seasons (18 episodes).
-The series first aired on July 24, 2015.
+Music and the Brain is a series that ran for 1 seasons (18 episodes) between July 24, 2015 and on The Great Courses

 Filter by Source